tachiyomiorg/website/src/help/faq/README.md

 ### Miscellaneous

 #### What is Tachiyomi Preview?
-It's weekly updated version of the app.
+It's a weekly updated version of the app.
 It contains features that can be added to Tachiyomi in the future, but there is a higher chance for bugs.
 Tachiyomi Preview is used by developers and contributors to test the app and find bugs.

-If you are willing to use Tachiyomi Preview, turn on auto-backup to prevent losing your library due to potential bugs.
+If you are willing to use Tachiyomi Preview, be sure to [turn on auto-backup](/help/guides/creating-backups/#turning-on-auto-backups) to prevent losing your library due to potential bugs.

 #### Why can't I uninstall Tachiyomi?